Infrastructure and Stations

 Objective

 In Europe, some rail infrastructure managers own or operate stations.
 In some cases, the operational part of station management is delegated to another entity, which could also be a railway undertaking.
-EIM’s members who manage stations are keen to share knowledge and experience with European peers on topics such as station management, development and operations, but also on critical and strategic issues (e.g. security, digitalisation and multimodality).
+EIM’s members, who manage stations, are keen to share knowledge and experience with European peers on topics such as station management, development and operations, but also on critical and strategic issues (e.g. security, digitalisation and multimodality).

-EIM actions in 2022
+EIM actions in 2024

-Outlook 2023
+Outlook 2025

 Infrastructures